This green zucchini smoothie is a healthy, creamy green smoothie packed with two vegetables for extra vitamins and proteins.

 Below I listed the easy food substitutions to make this zucchini smoothie allergy-friendly:

-- Nut-Free – Use coconut milk or hemp milk or oat milk.
+- Nut-Free – Use coconut milk, hemp milk, or oat milk.
 Replace peanut butter with sunflower seed butter or tahini paste.

 - Sugar-Free Keto-Friendly – Zucchini is a low-carb vegetable and one of the best keto vegetables to thicken a smoothie without bananas.
 So to remove the banana in this recipe, add 1/3 cup of your favorite low-carb yogurt – pure coconut yogurt is keto friendly – and increase the peanut butter to 2 tablespoons.
 Since you will miss all the sweetness from the banana, you will have to add 1 or 2 teaspoons of vanilla stevia drops or 2 to 3 tablespoons of sugar-free granulated sweetener like allulose or erythritol.